sablier-labs/flow/PRECISION.md

 the minimum value that `rps` could hold is `0.000001e6` which leads to `0.0864WBTC = 5184$` per day (price taken at 60000$ for one BTC).
 Which is a lot of money.

-For the reasons above, we can fairly say, that using 18-decimals format for `rps` is the correct choice.
+For the reasons mentioned above, we can say that using the 18-decimal format for `rps` is the correct choice.

+To properly transfer tokens after calculations in 18 decimals, we need to descale it back to the token's native decimals.
+The process of descaling involves dividing the amount calculated in 18 decimals by $`10^{18 - decimals}`$.

-However, this made us realize that the process of scaling and descaling of `rps`, can also lead to precision issues.
-A more nuanced one, as it requires an `rps` smaller than than `mvt = 0.000001e6` - minimum value transferable , which **wouldn't have been possible** if we were to keep the `rps` in token's decimals.
+However, we realized that descaling can introduce a precision issue—a more nuanced one, since it requires an `rps` smaller than `mvt = 0.000001e6` (the minimum value transferable), which **wouldn't have been possible** if we had kept the `rps` in the token's native decimals.

-### About scaling
+### About descaling problem

 > [!IMPORTANT]
 > Third condition is crucial in this problem.